dreammingwinter/custom-hints/README.md

 3. Call a function `addHint`

 # addHint
-addHint(target, text, position).
+addHint(target, text, position)
-target - your HTML element you want hint to add to. text - text of hint. position - where hint will be positioned related to element.
+target - your HTML element you want hint to add to
+text - text of hint
+position - where hint will be positioned related to element